-A metallic taste when coughing might occur as a result of certain medical treatments or an underlying condition, such as gum disease.
+A metallic taste when coughing might stem from certain medical treatments or an underlying condition, such as gum disease.
 A respiratory tract infection can sometimes lead to blood in sputum, which can taste metallic.

 The metallic taste might also occur at other times, such as while eating or drinking.
 The taste can be unpleasant and make it difficult to eat or drink.

 Depending on the cause, the metallic taste may occur alongside other symptoms.
 For example, an infection might also cause fever-like symptoms.

 In most cases, a metallic taste while coughing will go away after treating the underlying cause.

 This article will discuss several possible causes of a metallic taste while coughing, as well as some other symptoms that might occur.

 The following conditions may cause a person to have a metallic taste when coughing: